-I just love pickles, so, why not try and make pickled quince?
-According to me, you can have pickles with almost everything but pickled quince is particularly good with pork chops or other dishes where pork is involved.
+I just love pickles, so why not try and make pickled quince?
+In my opinion, you can have pickles with almost everything, but pickled quince is particularly good with pork chops or other dishes where pork is involved.

 An apple pie with some quince will give it a very secret and wonderful fragrance.
 This pickle goes well with your Christmas ham as well as pork chops.